IBM-Bluemix-Docs/compare-and-comply/relnotes.md

 **Important**: The version number referred to in the following sections is the version of the {{site.data.keyword.cnc_long}} Helm chart that you have deployed on your IBM Cloud Private instance.

-### 1.0.2, 19 April 2018
+### 1.0.4, 10 April 2018

- - Additional supported categories.
+Additional supported `categories`: `Asset Use` and `Communication`.

 See the [Categories documentation](parsing.md#contract_categories) for the most recent list of supported categories.

-   - `Asset Use`
-   - `Communication`
-   - `Safety and Security`
+### 1.0.3, 6 April 2018

+ - Updates to the descriptions of supported `categories`.
+See the [Categories documentation](parsing.md#contract_categories) for the most recent list of supported categories.
  - Documentation updates, including corrections to the examples in [Getting Started](getting-started.md).

 ### 1.0.1 (General Availability release), 23 March 2018